 APPLICANTS SHOULD NOTE THE INFORMATION SET OUT ABOVE AND BELOW BEFORE DECIDING TO SUBMIT.

-The manager's letter of support should be forwarded direct to the Executive Office (SSA Bursary Administration, Executive Office, 19 Springfield Mount, Leeds, LS2 9NG).
+The manager’s letter of support – on headed paper, with ‘wet’ signature – should be forwarded direct to the Executive Office (SSA Bursary Administration, Temple Chambers, Russell Street, Keighley, BD21 2JP).

-Applications are considered throughout the year: there is no deadline for submission, though the budget is predetermined.
+Applications are considered throughout the year: there is no deadline for submission, though each year’s budget is predetermined, and does not allow awards to be requested retrospectively for years/modules already completed.
 Please be aware that it may take up to 6 weeks to process each bursary application.
-This is to allow the applications to be read and considered by Dr Daphne Rumball, SSA Bursary Coordinator, and Dr Jo Neale, and any further consultation and subsequent administrative processes to be completed.
+This is to allow the applications to be read and considered by Dr Daphne Rumball, SSA Bursary Coordinator, and Dr Catriona Matheson, and any further consultation and subsequent administrative processes to be completed.
 You can expedite this process by ensuring careful completion of your application form and supporting letter.

 - is taken by at least two members of the Board of Trustees, one being the Bursary Coordinator and the other a second officer of the Society designated to the task by the Trustees.
 This panel is elected by the Trustees for a period of four years;